AIImpactMission/hackathon_mar_2025/README.md

 ## 4) Add data
-Download data via the private link in the Slack channel.
+Download data via the private download link in the Slack channel.

 Place the downloaded zip in this repository.